 Gahou’s interests lie with investment banking and sales and trading.
 He admitted that ‘this programme has provided me with a lot of the knowledge required in this industry.
 I have also learnt how to make business connections which would be useful later on in my career, and can leverage on soft skills such as these in the future workplace.’

-All these are more than one student in one programme can stomach.
-Gahou could not have agreed more: ‘This programme has given me more than I could ever have imagined, provided me with a complete university experience, and prepared me for entering into society as a business professional in the future.
+Gahou concluded, ‘This programme has given me more than I could ever have imagined, provided me with a complete university experience, and prepared me for entering into society as a finance and business professional.
 If you are in high school and pondering how to enter the dynamic industry of finance, the prestigious QFIN programme will certainly enable you to do so!’

 Published: Summer 2017